-

 The F’ing Fish Died — Finally!

-Blueberry is dead.
-Finally.
 Blueberry may have been the longest-living betta fish in the county for all I know.
-I searched “betta fish life span” and Google kindly told me “2 y on average (In captivity)” with a picture and everything.
-Yeah, Blueberry doubled that estimate.
+I searched “betta fish life span.”
+Google kindly told me “2 y on average (In captivity)” with a picture and everything.
+Blueberry doubled that.
 At least.
-Even after spending her first couple years […]

 -